Xichang: History

+In 1850, a magnitude-7.5 earthquake killed more than 20,600 people in Xichang.
+The city walls in Xichang County, three gate towers—the west, south and north—and some prisons collapsed.

-Roman Catholicism (see also Catholic Church in Sichuan) was introduced to Ningyuan in the 18th century by Paris Foreign Missions Society.
-The Apostolic Vicariate of Kienchang was established in 1910, which was elevated to a diocese in 1946.
+Roman Catholicism was introduced to Ningyuan in the 18th century by the Paris Foreign Missions Society.
+The Apostolic Vicariate of Kienchang was established in 1910 and was elevated to a diocese in 1946.
 The episcopal residence is located next to the Cathedral of the Angels, Xichang.

-Xichang was devastated by a magnitude 7.5 earthquake in 1850, which killed more than 20,000 people.
+In the 1980s, its population was thought to be around 140,000 people.
+In 2012, it had an estimated population of 481,796.

 Geography

 Xichang lies in a mountainous region of far southern Sichuan.
 The city is just northeast of the prefecture-level city of Panzhihua.
 The Anning River is the main river in the area.
 It is an affluent of the Yalong, Jinsha, and Yangtze rivers.
 It lies near Qiong Lake.

 Climate

 Owing to its low latitude and high elevation, Xichang has a monsoon-influenced humid subtropical climate (Köppen Cwa) milder and far sunnier than the Sichuan Basin, with mild, very sunny and dry winters, and very warm, rainy summers.
 The monthly 24-hour average temperature ranges from 9.9 °C in January to 22.6 °C in July, and the annual mean is 17.15 °C. Over 60% of the 1025 mm annual precipitation occurs from June to August.
 With monthly percent possible sunshine ranging from 36% in September to 72% in January, the city receives 2,367 hours of bright sunshine annually.